mddazure/vpn-traffic-selector-snat/README.md

       az deployment sub create --location swedencentral --template-file templates/main.bicep

-Verify that all components in the diagram above have been deployed to the resourcegroup `vpn-rg` and are healthy.
+Verify that all components in the diagram above have been deployed to the resourcegroup `vpn-lab-rg` and are healthy.

 Use Serial Console from the Azure portal, under Help in the left hand menu of the Virtual machine blade, to log on to the VMs and Cisco 8000Vs.